Eugène Viollet-le-Duc: End of the Empire and of Restoration

 As the Franco-Prussian War commenced, Viollet-le-Duc hurried back to Paris, and offered his services as a military engineer; he was put into service as a colonel of engineers, preparing the defenses of Paris.
 In September, the Emperor was captured at the Battle of Sedan, a new Republican government took power, and the Empress Eugénie fled into exile, as Germans marched as far as Paris and put it under siege.
-At the same time, on September 23, Viollet-le-Duc's primary patron and supporter, Prosper Mérimée, died peacefully in the south of France.
+At the same time, on 23 September, Viollet-le-Duc's primary patron and supporter, Prosper Mérimée, died peacefully in the south of France.
 Viollet-le-Duc supervised the construction of new defensive works outside Paris.
 The war was a disaster as he wrote in his journal on 14 December 1870: "Disorganization is everywhere.
 The officers have no confidence in the troops, and the troops have no confidence in the officers.
 Each day, new orders and new projects which contravene those of the day before."
 He fought with the French army against the Germans at Buzenval on 24 January 1871.
 The battle was lost, and the French capitulated on 28 January.
-Viollet-le-Duc wrote to his wife on February 28, "I don't know what will become of me, but I do not want to return any more to administration.
+Viollet-le-Duc wrote to his wife on 28 February, "I don't know what will become of me, but I do not want to return any more to administration.
 I am disgusted by it forever, and want nothing more than to pass the years that remain to me in study and in the most modest possible life."
 Always the scholar, he wrote a detailed study of the effectiveness and deficiencies of the fortifications of Paris during the siege, which was to be used for the 1917 defense of Verdun and the construction of the Maginot line in 1938.

 In May 1871 he left his home in Paris just before national guardsmen arrived to draft him into the armed force of the Paris Commune who subsequently condemned him to death.
-He escaped to Pierrefonds, where he had a small apartment before going in exile in Lausanne, where he engage in his passion for mountains, making detailed maps and a series of thirty-two drawings of the alpine scenery.
+He escaped to Pierrefonds, where he had a small apartment before going in exile in Lausanne, where he engaged in his passion for mountains, making detailed maps and a series of thirty-two drawings of the alpine scenery.
 While in Lausanne he was also asked to undertake the restoration of the cathedral.

 He returned later to Paris after the Commune had been suppressed and saw the ruins of most of the public buildings of the city, burned by the Commune in its last days.
 He received his only commission from the new government of the French Third Republic; Jules Simon, the new Minister of Culture and Public Instruction, asked him to design a plaque to be placed before Notre-Dame to honor the hostages killed by the Paris Commune in its final days.